Fall Classes Begin Monday, Sept. 26

 Please remember: If you are planning to be on campus – for a class, a meeting or any reason – you must

-- Separately, upload proof of your booster – a new requirement this spring
+- Separately, upload proof of your booster – if you are eligible for one

 - Continue to wear a face mask on campus while indoors